galaxyproject/galaxy-maps/README.md

 [Look at it!](https://github.com/bgruening/galaxy-maps/blob/master/server.geojson)

-Simply add an entry like this to the [geosjon](https://github.com/bgruening/galaxy-maps/blob/master/server.geojson) file:
+You want to be in this map, simply add an entry to the [geosjon](https://github.com/bgruening/galaxy-maps/blob/master/server.geojson) file, if you are:

+- A Galaxy instance:

 ```json
       {